MLB Odds: Rays - Reds Prediction, Pick, How To Watch

 Why The Reds Could Cover The Spread

-While the Rays’ offense has been elite so far this year, the Reds are not bad themselves.
-They are 12th in baseball with a .259 batting average and a .336 on-base percentage.
-They have 71 runs batted in, which is good for 15th in the league.
-The power has not been present though, as they have only hit 14 home runs this year, 25th in MLB.
-The Reds can score in bunches though.
-In their six wins on the season, they are averaging 6.83 runs per game.
+The Reds may not be the best offense in the league, but they have been good.
+They are 12th in baseball with a .251 batting average and 10th with a .337 on-base percentage.
+The problem for the Reds has been twofold.
+First, they are striking out too much.
+The Reds are 22nd in MLB in strikeout rate at 24.2%.
+With runners on base, that percentage increases.
+Secondly is their power numbers.
+Their ISO power, which looks strictly at extra-base hits, is 18th in the league at .147.
+The Reds can score though.
+In their seven wins on the season, they are averaging seven runs per game.
 In their nine losses, they are averaging just 3.33 runs per game.
-Getting consistency on offense will be key for the Reds.

 The offense is led by Jonathan India.
-India currently has a .424 on-base percentage and a batting average of .333.
-He has six doubles and a home run which contribute to his team lead in total bases.
-He has also been the recipient of good batting with runners in scoring position.
-India has scored a team-high 15 runs this year.
-The little bit of power the Reds have had comes primarily from Jason Vosler.
-He has three home runs on the season, which leads the team.
-He also has two doubles and a triple to his credit.
-While he had six extra-base hits, he only has eight hits on the season.
-His batting average is sitting at just .182 this year.
+India currently has a .424 on-base percentage and a batting average of .316.
+He has six doubles and a home run which have led to 27 total bases, second on the team.
+The problem for India has been strikeouts on the season.
+India has a 12.7% strikeout rate this year, which is the highest on the team, and 22nd in baseball.
+He is scoring a lot when he gets on base, with 16 runs on the year, third in the league.
+Spencer Steer has also joined in the strikeout parade.
+His 13.6% strikeout rate is 26th in MLB, but still, he is getting on base.
+He is 20th in baseball with an OBP of .424 on the season.

-Hunter Greene will get his third start of the season and be looking for his first win.
-He has improved with each start, seeing his ERA decrease, while the longevity of his starts increases.
-His last time out he gave up three runs in six innings while striking out ten against the Braves.
-If that trajectory continues, a quality start could be in line for Greene, which will give the Reds a chance to win.
+The Reds will start Nick Lodolo tonight on the mound.
+Lodolo is currently 2-0 on the season with a 2.12 ERA.
+In his only game not to record a win this year, he gave up zero runs in seven innings of work, with only three hits and 12 strikeouts, but got the no decision.
+Tonight’s start may be determined by his efficiency.
+He has been right around the 105-pitch mark in each of his three starts, but two starts only took five innings to get there.
+If the Rays stretch out at-bats and Lodolo is not efficient, they could get to the bullpen early.

 Final Rays-Reds Prediction & Pick